 "The system I use," added longtime Southern California car salesman Roger Himmel, "combines checking value of a trade-in or used car purchase in Kelley Blue Book and the NADA guide, then telephoning wholesalers or other dealers to see what the value is to them.
 After all, for everything I buy I must then find a buyer."

-On that same Subaru, Kelley Blue Book gave us a range of between $17,777 and $19,100, while NADA was essentially an overlay, estimating our clean (exceptionally clean!)
-Subie was worth between $17,150 and almost $19K.
+On the Subaru, Black Book supplied the low ball, suggesting a trade-in range of between $12,800 and $15,600.
+Kelley Blue Book gave a range of between $17,777 and $19,100, while NADA was essentially identical, between $17,150 and almost $19K.

-The Jeep narrative was somewhat similar, although given the older age of the Jeep and necessarily higher miles (100K) the range of estimates was more narrow.
-Here Black Book suggested a trade-in of between $5,500 and $8,215, NADA was hitting it at between $7,600 and $8,450, and KBB – using 'Excellent' in the condition report – hit the GC at between $5,500 and $7,685.
+The Jeep range of estimates was more narrow.
+Black Book suggested a trade-in range of $5,500-$8,215, NADA suggested $7,600-$8,450, and KBB – using 'Excellent' in the condition report – was $5,500-$7,685.